-2. Type of spo pecial education supports
+2. Type of special education supports

 Autistic Support

-Blind-Visually Impaired Support
+☐ Blind-Visually Impaired Support

-Deaf and Hard of Hearing
+Deaf and Hard of Hearing Support

-Support Emotional Support
+☐ Emotional Support

 Learning Support

 Life Skills Support

-Multiple Disabilities Support
+☐ Multiple Disabilities Support

 Physical Support

 Speech and Language Support

-ANNOTATION
+ANNOTATION:

-the disability category support services if the ucation supports are provided to a student based on the learning needs of the student.
-Special education support(s) may differ from ry used for determination of eligibility.
-For example, a student who has been diagnosed as having autism may receive learning ose services are appropriate to the needs of the student.
-In addition, a student may receive more than one type of special education e as determined by the IEP team.
+Type(s) of special education supports are provided to a student based on the learning needs of the student.
+Special education support(s) may differ from the disability category used for determination of eligibility.
+For example, a student who has been diagnosed as having autism may receive learning support services if those services are appropriate to the needs of the student.
+In addition, a student may receive more than one type of special education support if appropriate as determined by the IEP team.

-skills or behaviors cor may include, as appro ole types of support: rvices for students with the disability of autism who require services to address needs primarily in the areas of communication, social insistent with those of autism spectrum disorders.
-The IEP for these students must address needs as identified by the IEP team which opriate, the verbal and nonverbal communication needs of the child; social interaction skills and proficiencies; the student's response and changes in the environment, daily routine and schedules; and the need for positive behavior supports or behavioral
+There are nine possible types of support: Autistic Support: Services for students with the disability of autism who require services to address needs primarily in the areas of communication, social skills or behaviors consistent with those of autism spectrum disorders.
+The IEP for these students must address needs as identified by the IEP team which may include, as appropriate, the verbal and nonverbal communication needs of the child; social interaction skills and proficiencies; the student's response

+to sensory experiences and changes in the environment, daily routine and schedules; and the need for positive behavior supports or behavioral